Get informed about the non-financial costs of some of our favorite healthy foods before hitting the grocery store.

 This recipe and photo were created by contributor Katie Morris of Katie at the Kitchen Door.
 Learn more about Katie and this recipe by checking out her accompanying post, and check out her Greatist bio on our About Page!

 Made with whole quinoa, this hearty cake is both naturally sweet and filling.
 It's a recipe I've adapted slightly from Yvette Van Boven's new book, Home Made Winter.
-(I'm also giving away a copy on my blog — you can enter here until midnight tonight!).
 Made as is, it's a little bit crumbly, but super moist and delicious.
 If you want a firmer cake, try adding a lightly beaten egg to the batter to help it hold together.
-Since quinoa is a great pre-race food choice, I'm planning on making a slice of this cake part of my wholesome breakfast before my next half-marathon, which is only 10 days away!
+Since quinoa is a great pre-race food choice, I'm planning on making a slice of this cake part of my wholesome breakfast before my next big race!

 Recipe: Quinoa Apple Cake